 The day includes all hours from midnight to midnight.

-How to modify the standard days and times
+OPTIONAL: How to modify the standard days and times

-The rules are drafted understanding that some facilities may want an altered list of dates and times based on employee and business needs.
+Nursing homes do not need to alter the list of holidays to meet the standards.
+However, the rules are drafted understanding that some facilities may want an altered list of dates and times based on employee and business needs.
 Here are some ways to accomplish that; however these rules were drafted to give flexibility to facilities in how they determine which holidays should be observed.
 A facility might use a different process than those listed below.

 Facilities with an exclusive representative